 - Tag Label is how the tag is shown on the front-end.

 - Tag URL is how the tag is saved in the backend and shown in URLs.
 It cannot contain special characters.
+This field must be unique; you can not have two tags with identical Tag URL values.

 The tag URL and tag label can be identical but this is not necessary.
 The label supports non-Latin characters (such as Chinese, Korean, Arabic) but also special Latin-alphabet characters like accents and umlauts, as well as the ampersand sign (&).